Licensing Guides

 Benefits of Getting an HVAC License in Utah

-There are many benefits to getting your Utah HVAC Contractor license:
+There are many benefits to getting your Utah HVACR Contractor’s license:

-• Most important, it is required by law in Utah to be licensed through the state to contract to perform heating, ventilation, air conditioning, and refrigeration work.
+• Most importantly, it is required by law in Utah to be a licensed HVAC contractor or work under the direct supervision of a contractor to work on heating, ventilation, refrigeration, and air conditioning systems.

 • A trade license is proof of your experience and skill.